codeoverflow-org/nodecg-io-docs/docs/samples/philipshue.md

 ### Configure the Philips Hue sample bundle

-1. In NodeCG, create a new Philips Hue service instance using the left upper menu.
+1. In NodeCG, create a new Philips Hue service instance.

 2. Enter configuration for hue.

-    The created instance should be automatically selected, if not select it in the upper left menu.
     If you want the bridge to be automatically discovered just set `discover` to true like this:

     ```json
     {